2023-2024 Graduate Student Research Fellowship

-The Schoenberg Institute for Manuscript Studies is now accepting applications for its 2016-2017 Graduate Student Research Fellowship.
-The fellowship has been established to encourage emerging scholars to engage with the rich manuscript resources at the University of Pennsylvania Libraries, including the Schoenberg Collection.
-Working closely with a SIMS staff member, the fellow will have the opportunity to develop a project and gain experience working in a collaborative, digital humanities environment.
+The Schoenberg Institute for Manuscript Studies (SIMS) is accepting applications for its 2023-2024 Graduate Student Research Fellowship.
+The fellowship has been established to encourage emerging scholars to engage with the rich physical and digital manuscript resources at the University of Pennsylvania Libraries, including the Lawrence J. Schoenberg Collection and the Schoenberg Database of Manuscripts.
+Working closely with SIMS staff members, the fellow will have the opportunity to develop a project and gain experience working in a collaborative, digital humanities environment.
 The fellow will be expected to present his or her research at Penn Libraries either during the term of the fellowship or on a selected date following the completion of the term.

-The fellow may undertake research on any aspect of the collection of the pre-modern manuscripts in the Penn Libraries, including those of the Lawrence J. Schoenberg collection.
-Research proposals are invited from any area of manuscript studies, including but not limited to the study of texts, scripts, decoration and illustration, codicology, binding, and provenance.
-Other topics may relate to the history of libraries and collecting.
-Proposals should demonstrate that the Libraries’ pre-modern manuscript resources are integral to proposed research topics.
+The fellow may undertake research on any aspect of the collections of premodern manuscripts in the Penn Libraries.
+Research proposals are invited from any area of global manuscript studies, including but not limited to the study of the material text, scripts, decoration and illustration, paleography, codicology, binding, provenance, and the history of libraries and collecting.
+Proposals should demonstrate that the Libraries’ premodern manuscript resources are integral to proposed research topics.
 Proposals with a digital component are encouraged though not required.

-The fellowship is available to all graduate students attending universities in the Philadelphia area during the 2016-2017 academic term.
+The fellowship is available to all graduate students attending universities in the greater Philadelphia area during the 2023-2024 academic term.
+International students at these institutions are welcome to apply but must be work eligible according to their visa terms and have approval from their host institution.

-- Two letters of recommendation, including one from the student’s advisor and another from an established scholar with expertise relating to the proposed project.
+- Two letters of recommendation, including one from the student’s advisor and another from an established scholar in the graduate student’s field with expertise relating to manuscript studies.

-Applications should be sent by email to firstname.lastname@example.org, preferably as a single pdf, or by post to:
+Applications should be sent by email to firstname.lastname@example.org, preferably as a single pdf, or by post to the below address.
+Letters of recommendation should be submitted separately by email or by post.

 Curator, SIMS Programs